advantageous/j1-talks-2016/labs/lab2-todo-cassandra/README.md

 * Blocking promises (for testing and legacy integration)
 * Replay promises (allow promises to be handled on the same thread as caller)

-This lab will cover all three as well as Promise coordination.
+This lab will cover all three as well as `Promise` coordination and circuit `Breakers`.

-*Replay promises* are the most like their JS cousins but implemented with a MT world in mind.
+*Replay promises* are the most like their JS cousins but implemented with a multithreaded world in mind.
-*Replay promises* are usually managed by the Reakt `Reactor` and supports environments like *Vert.x* and *QBit*.
+*Replay promises* are usually managed by the *Reakt* `Reactor` and supports environments like *Vert.x* and *QBit*.
 We will cover some examples of Replay promises.